Celtic F.C. in European football: Brendan Rodgers

 Celtic were eliminated from the 2018–19 Champions League qualifying phase by AEK Athens in the penultimate round, subsequently progressing to the group stage of the Europa League, where they were drawn alongside the two clubs with strong links to the Red Bull company – RB Leipzig and Red Bull Salzburg – along with Rosenborg.
 In the opening round of fixtures, Celtic secured a narrow 1–0 home victory over the Norwegian champions through a header by Leigh Griffiths in the closing minutes; in doing so they achieved a win on Matchday 1 for the first time in fifteen group stage participations across the two UEFA competitions (dating back to 2001), as well as a first group stage win at Celtic Park in eleven attempts (since Dinamo Zagreb were beaten in 2014).
 Celtic exchanged wins with RB Leipzig, and Red Bull Salzburg defeated their 'sister team' Leipzig and Celtic in both home and away ties.
-Rosenborg helped Celtic to qualify from the group despite the Scottish champions losing at home to Salzburg; the Norwegians scoring a late equaliser against Leipzig in Germany which put the Hoops ahead on points when they had been behind the German side on the tiebreak methods.
+Rosenborg helped Celtic to qualify from the group despite the Scottish champions losing at home to Salzburg; the Norwegians scoring a late equalizer against Leipzig in Germany which put the Hoops ahead on points when they had been behind the German side on the tiebreak methods.
 In the last 32 they were drawn to face Valencia, with the Spanish side subsequently winning the tie 3–0 on aggregate to knock Celtic out.

 Return of Neil Lennon

 The early rounds of the 2019–20 Champions League qualifying phase saw Celtic ease past FK Sarajevo and Nõmme Kalju with comfortable aggregate victories.
 However, chaotic defending in the following round against Romanian champions CFR Cluj saw Celtic lose 4–3 at home (despite leading 2–1 and 3–2 at stages during the second half) to go out 5–4 on aggregate and drop down to the play-off round for the Europa League.
 Billel Omrani was particularly influential for the Romanians, scoring twice and providing an assist for their opening goal.
 European football until December was guaranteed, however, with a 6–1 aggregate win over AIK Stockholm to progress to the group stages of the Europa League.

 Celtic were drawn to face CFR Cluj again in the group stage, as well as Italian and French cup winners Lazio and Rennes.
-In the opening fixture in France, Celtic and Rennes exchanged penalties for a 1–1 draw, the same scoreline as when the pair first played each other eight years before.
+In the opening fixture in France, Celtic and Rennes exchanged penalties for a 1–1 draw, the same score line as when the pair first played each other eight years before.